U.S. Route 61: Louisiana

 US 61 in Louisiana is four-laned from its southern terminus in New Orleans to the Mississippi state line, where the highway continues to Natchez as a four-lane highway.

-The section of US 61 from New Orleans to Baton Rouge is known as the Airline Highway.
+The section of US 61 from the Jefferson/Orleans Parish border to Baton Rouge is known as the Airline Highway.
 Although the road fronts the former terminal of Louis Armstrong New Orleans International Airport and passes near Baton Rouge Metropolitan Airport, the name originally referred to the highway's straight route in contrast to that of the winding Jefferson Highway, which often paralleled the Mississippi River.
 Legend has it that former Louisiana Governor Huey Long advocated the construction of the "airline" highway to provide him with a quick means of access from the capitol building in Baton Rouge to the bars and other pleasure establishments in New Orleans.
 On Airline Highway in Jefferson Parish in 1987, Baton Rouge televangelist Jimmy Swaggart was confronted by rival preacher Marvin Gorman as Swaggart exited the Travel Inn after seeing a prostitute.
 This incident increased the area's reputation as a locale of "seedy motels".
 Partly because of that reputation, the section in Jefferson Parish was later renamed Airline Drive.